padlocbio/padloc/README.md

 ## PADLOC-DB

 The HMMs and defence system models used by [PADLOC](https://github.com/padlocbio/padloc) are available from the [PADLOC-DB](https://github.com/leightonpayne/padloc-db) repository.
 The latest version of the database can be downloaded by running `padloc --db-update`.
-Alternatively, a custom database can be specified with `--data`, refer to [PADLOC-DB](https://github.com/leightonpayne/padloc-db) for more information about configuring a custom database.
+Alternatively, a custom database can be specified with `--data`, refer to [PADLOC-DB](https://github.com/leightonpayne/padloc-db) for more information about the database.

 ## FAQ